ankitects/faqs/src/what-spaced-repetition-algorithm.md

 If you press…​

 - Again
-Moves the card back to the first step setted in [*Learning/Relearning Steps.*](https://docs.ankiweb.net/deck-options.html?#learning-steps)
+Moves the card back to the first step setted in [Learning/Relearning Steps.](https://docs.ankiweb.net/deck-options.html?#learning-steps)

 - Hard
 Repeats the current step after the first step, and is the average of Again and Good.

 - Good
-Moves the card to the [*next step*](https://docs.ankiweb.net/deck-options.html?#learning-steps).
+Moves the card to the [next step](https://docs.ankiweb.net/deck-options.html?#learning-steps).
 If the card was on the final step, the card is converted into a review card (it 'graduates').